kalaboster/sherlock/README.md

 Return data from Watson is outputted in the file directory src/test/resources/watson

-It will classify it by using a file heirarchy based up the Watson's features and services.
+It will classify it by using a file hierarchy based upon the Watson's features and services.

 The output file name will be the same as the file input.

 json format is preferred.

-### Use Cases
+### Test Use Cases

 - Find the protagonist in a story.